-Top 5 Utilities' Fossil vs. Renewable Energy Mix Issuer Name % Fossil Fuel Capacity % Renewable Energy Capacity % Contribution to Portfolio Emissions Emissions tCO2e Scope 1 & 2 /GWh VA Tech Wabag Limited 0% 0% 3.79% -
+Top 5 Utilities' Fossil vs. Renewable Energy Mix Issuer Name % Fossil Fuel Capacity % Renewable % Contribution to Emissions tCO2e Energy Capacity Portfolio Emissions Scope 1 & 2 /GWh VA Tech Wabag Limited 0% 0% 0% -

 For fossil reserve owning companies, potential future greenhouse gas emissions might indicate stranded asset risk, as about 80% of those reserves need to stay in the ground to not exceed 2 degrees Celsius of warming.
-The portfolio contains 34,243 tCO2 of potential future emissions, of which 0% stem from Coal reserves, 100% from Oil and Gas reserves.
+The portfolio contains 34,000 tCO2 of potential future emissions, of which 0% stem from Coal reserves, 100% from Oil and Gas reserves.
 Investor focus is often on the 100 largest Oil & Gas and 100 largest Coal reserve owning companies, to understand the exposure to these top 100 lists.